Sign up to our Newsletter

 Columbia Law School Requirements

 Applying to law school can be chaotic and overwhelming at times, but don’t worry.
+Getting support from law admissions experts maximizes your chances of acceptance.
 To give you some Columbia Law School application guidance, we’ve put together a list of requirements that you’ll need to submit.

 Columbia Law School requires applicants to submit applications through LSAC to apply to the J.D. program for Early or Regular Decision.
 These are the Columbia Law School requirements you must fulfill to complete your application: